rapyuta-robotics/alica/docs/Alica_howto_setup_your_eclipse.md

 #Howto Setup your Eclipse CDT

 1. At first you need a compiled catkin workspace, with the folders like src, devel, build properly set.
-See therefore [Framework](Alica_howto_get_the_framework_running.md)
+(See  [How to get the Framework running](Alica_howto_get_the_framework_running.md))

 2. Download the latest Eclipse CDT Edition from eclipse.org